epandurski/swaptacular.github.io/_posts/2024-07-04-automated-currency-exchanges.md

 currency pegs.

-Thus, the exchange rates between most Swaptacular currencies are known, fixed, and **explicitly approved by the currency holders**.
-In Swaptacular, the creditors agent knows:
+Thus, the exchange rates between most Swaptacular currencies are known, fixed, and **explicitly approved by currency holders**.
+Therefore, the creditors agent knows:

 1. The fixed price of each currency.
 (This price is set by the issuer of the currency.)
-2. How much of which currency each user is willing to sell.
+2. How much of each currency, each user is willing to sell.
-3. How much of which currency each user is willing to buy.
+3. How much of each currency, each user is willing to buy.

 Having all this information makes our job much easier, compared to traditional currency exchanges, where matching seller and buyer prices